inodentry/bevy-cheatsheet/bevy-cheatsheet.md

 Send notifications between systems.
 Accessed using a `Events<T>` resource.

 To receive, you need an `EventReader<T>`.
 It tracks the events processed.
-It's nice to have it as a `Local` resource.

 Events don't persist.
 If receivers don't handle them every frame, they will be lost.

+*Note (bevy 0.4)*: It's convenient to use a `Local` resource for reading events.
+See the example below.

 ```rust
 struct MyEvent;